This post is sponsored by Sherwin-Williams®

 This is why I’ve been really encouraging my clients at the Japandi house to refresh their exterior.
 We’ve been taking down walls in the home’s interior to open up their home and create a more welcoming space for the whole family.
 I definitely think they deserve to bring that same love and attention beyond the front door.

 The Japandi house was built in the early 70s, and yes, it’s 50 years old!
 The clients painted the home a boring beige in the 90s, and it has stayed stale ever since.
-The unimpressive curb appeal is totally at odds with all the work we’ve done inside to make this house a home.
+The unimpressive curb appeal was totally at odds with all the work we’ve done inside to make this house a home.
 I finally convinced them, and we couldn’t be happier with the result!

 I choose Slate Tile SW 7624 because, well, I love blue!
 I’ve shared in the past all about my favorite blues and greens for interiors.
 They’re a way to bring nature inside—but they do even better out in nature herself!